 - The amount of any outstanding mortgage or debt you have

 If you are interested in equity release and think that a lifetime mortgage could be for you then there are many flexible plans available that we can tailor to your individual needs and circumstances.
-Your mortgage advisor at Bower will be able to discuss all of these with you during your free, no-obligation consultation.

 - ‘Lump Sum’ Lifetime Mortgage